 Co-ops Gain Ground in Communities of Color

 For example, five years ago, an article by a leading food co-op developer noted that food co-ops had the “greatest appeal to people who are better educated (college or graduate school), with incomes that are slightly above average, with occupation types that are more white-collar and professional in nature, and in age groups that run from the 30s through the 50s.”
-Yet today, we are starting to see food co-ops, as well as worker co-ops, established in much more diverse communities, with an appropriate focus on meeting resident needs (i.e., making sure healthy, affordable food is on the shelves).
-For example, in Greensboro, North Carolina, the Renaissance Community food co-op is slated to open later this year in a low-income, African-American neighborhood that has been a food desert since a Winn Dixie store closed in 1998.
+Yet today, we are starting to see food co-ops and worker co-opsnestablished in much more diverse communities, with an appropriate focus on meeting resident needs (i.e., making sure healthy, affordable food is on the shelves).
+In Greensboro, North Carolina, the Renaissance Community food co-op is slated to open later this year in a low-income, African-American neighborhood that has been a food desert since a Winn Dixie store closed in 1998.

 As Hoover, founding executive director of the Democracy at Work Institute, noted at a recent co-op conference, this shift is also leading to a cultural change.
-“In past decades,” Hoover said, “the overarching trend is where we might have seen people use worker co-ops to exit the economy and create an alternative for themselves.
+“In past decades,” Hoover said, “we might have seen people use worker co-ops to exit the economy and create an alternative for themselves.
 Now, we are really seeing people using the form to enter the economy.
-And that is a substantial difference and I think it has huge implications for how we support the form through capital, technical assistance and policy.”
+And that is a substantial difference and I think it has huge implications for how we support the form through capital, technical assistance, and policy.”